square/womeng_handbook/conferences/attending.md

 * [Write/Speak/Code](http://www.writespeakcode.com/conference/)
 * [Tech Inclusion](http://techinclusion.co/)

-Once you choose a conference, draft a proposal outlining any resources you’d like from your company/organization for the group to attend.
+Once you choose a conference, draft a proposal outlining any resources you'd like from your company/organization for the group to attend.
 (This may include the conference fee, traveling costs, or swag to pass out at the conference.)
-If you’re successful, enjoy the experience with your WomEng group and be prepared to network.
+If you're successful, enjoy the experience with your WomEng group and be prepared to network.